Best AI Coding Tools and Agents (2026): Complete Comparison

 These tools run and manage multiple agents:

-- Superset — Desktop terminal that runs 10+ agents in parallel via Git worktrees
+- Superset — Local-first workspace that runs 10+ agents in parallel via Git worktrees

 - Conductor — macOS app for running Claude Code and Codex in parallel

-Most developers use one tool from each category.
-The agent does the coding; the orchestrator scales it.
+Most serious workflows now use one tool from more than one layer.
+The agent does the coding.
+The IDE improves the editing loop.
+The orchestrator scales work across many tasks.

 Comparison Table